dmg9626/dmg9626.github.io/blog/post.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Title of my blog post"
+subtitle: "This is text that would be the subtitle."
-category: test
+category: blog
 ---

 **Hello world**, this is my first Jekyll blog post.